 But they do say that every cloud has a silver lining, though, and in this case it was the kingfisher which made a circular tour of its perches around the pool at lunch time.
 Various sticks and branches have been provided here for kingfishers by the Wildlife Trust, but they result in rather conventional “bird on a stick” type images.
 I think the perch shown above shows the bird in a more natural setting and the falling rain gives the photograph a rather painterly feel.

 The bittern was reported (and photographed) again on Tuesday so it seemed like another attempt might produce results.
 Another photographer was already in the hide when I arrived about 9.30 a.m. yesterday and we were soon joined by several others.
-One told us that the bird had spent two full days wedged between branches in a nearby willow tree.
+One told us that the bird had spent two full days wedged between branches in a nearby willow.
 Local birders and conservationists became concerned for its welfare so reserve staff had climbed up towards it and poked it with a stick, whereupon it flew back down to the reeds!

 The bittern was first seen not long afterwards.
 It was crouched low to the ground, fluffed up like a big round feather duster, and appeared quite immobile.
 It did not look like a healthy or a happy creature.
 But after a while it began to walk slowly towards the hide, its weight breaking the ice at one point.
 It came closer and closer and motor drives began to rattle away in earnest.
 Over the next hour it was hardly hidden at all.
 It walked slowly, and then more quickly, around, pausing to take the sun from time to time.
 The light was lovely, either bright sunshine or light cloud.
 Either was excellent for this large, cryptically patterned bird.
 It can’t eventually have been further than 20 yards from the hide.
 Then there was a crouch, a pause, another crouch, and it launched itself into the air, flying away quite powerfully low above the reeds and blackthorn crub.

 It had been a truly exhilarating hour for everyone in the hide.
 One always opens oneself to disappointment by a making a tightly focussed photography expedition like this.
-Without the bittern it would have been a rather dismal morning – cold and dismal.
+Without the bittern it would have been a rather dismal morning – dismal and cold.
 So we were all happy, although we all knew we would have many hours of file processing to look forward to.
 Let’s just hope that the bird itself stays well and finds enough food to get through the winter.

 To follow Tales from Wild Wales, please scroll down to the bottom and click Follow